Prayers and tears: Silvio Berlusconi's death draws tributes, even from his critics

 Here are some of the reactions:

-— In a condolence telegram, Putin hailed Berlusconi as a “patriarch” of Italian politics and a true patriot who has improved Italy's standing on the world stage.
+— In a condolence telegram, Putin hailed Berlusconi as a “patriarch” of Italian politics and a true patriot who had improved Italy's standing on the world stage.

 “I have always sincerely admired his wisdom, his ability to make balanced, far-sighted decisions even in the most difficult situations,” Putin said in the telegram released by the Kremlin.
 “During each of our meetings, I was literally charged with his incredible vitality, optimism and sense of humor.”